0install/docs/docs/details/windows.md

 If you wish to run these commands in automated scripts, add the argument `--batch` to prevent interactive prompts.

+On managed machines, administrators can pre-set Zero Install's configuration centrally and prevent users from changing it using [Windows Group Policy](policy-settings.md#windows-group-policy).

 ## Portable mode

 To set up Zero Install on a USB thumb drive: